-- Thousands of new jobs and synergies with the Aerotropolis in supporting economic and employment growth. - Mamre Road Precinct in the north of Aerotropolis will be planned for under WSEA planning controls.
+- Thousands of new jobs and synergies with the Aerotropolis in supporting economic and employment growth. - Mamre Road Precinct in the north of the Aerotropolis has been planned under WSEA planning controls with the precinct rezoned in June 2020.

 Greater Penrith to Eastern Creek Investigation Area